-Category 3 Flex: Non-federally funded, non-federally regulated research involving benign behavioral interventions in conjunction with the collection of information from an adult subject
+Category 3: Research involving benign behavioral interventions in conjunction with the collection of information from an adult subject

-- This category allows researchers to include interventions with subjects in their exempt studies, which is not allowed under Category 2 or 2 Flex.
+- This category allows researchers to include interventions with subjects in their exempt studies, which is not allowed under Category 2.

 - Benign behavioral interventions are brief in duration, harmless, painless, not physically invasive, not likely to have a significant adverse lasting impact on the subjects, and the investigator has no reason to think the subjects will find the interventions offensive or embarrassing.